Browser does not support script.

-An interdisciplinary focus on the arts and social sciences, with no mathematics or science requirements.
+An interdisciplinary focus on the arts, humanities and social sciences, with no mathematics or science requirements.

-A truly international staff with a wealth of experience in liberal arts pedagogy.
+A truly international staff with a wealth of experience in liberal arts teaching.

-King's is at the heart of one of the world's most vibrant and cosmopolitan cities, within easy reach of numerous cultural and political institutions.
+Course delivered at Strand Camus in the heart of London, one of the world's most vibrant and cosmopolitan cities, within easy reach of numerous cultural and political institutions.